IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 ## Extending or diverging from the defaults

-- **Change detection** &mdash; Update this document whenever you modify linting or formatting behaviour.
+- **Change detection** — Update this document whenever you modify linting or formatting behaviour.
-- **Project variants** &mdash; If a downstream consumer needs different rules, duplicate the relevant config file and adjust pre-commit to run an alternative command set.
+- **Project variants** — If a downstream consumer needs different rules, duplicate the relevant config file and adjust pre-commit to run an alternative command set.
-- **Upgrades** &mdash; For Biome or ESLint, upgrade the dependency in `package.json`, run the respective migration commands (`pnpm biome migrate`, `npx eslint --print-config` diffing), and validate with `scripts/setup-tooling.sh --ci` before merging.
+- **Upgrades** — For Biome or ESLint, upgrade the dependency in `package.json`, run the respective migration commands (`pnpm biome migrate`, `npx eslint --print-config` diffing), and validate with `scripts/setup-tooling.sh --ci` before merging.
-- **CI integration** &mdash; Any pipeline should call `bash scripts/setup-tooling.sh --ci` to reproduce the exact checks documented here.
+- **CI integration** — Any pipeline should call `bash scripts/setup-tooling.sh --ci` to reproduce the exact checks documented here.

 Keeping this reference current ensures every contributor understands both the _what_ and the _why_